DongminKim-min/VisualSLAM_turtlebot3/README.md

 # Visual SLAM Project — RGB-D Graph-based SLAM(ROS1 / RTAB-Map)

-> Task: Deployed RTAB-Map RGB-D SLAM on TurtleBot3 running on Jetson Xavier NX and validated mapping/localization in RViz(visualization tool).
+> Deployed RTAB-Map RGB-D SLAM on TurtleBot3 running on Jetson Xavier NX and validated mapping/localization in RViz(visualization tool).

 ## Overview
 This project demonstrates an **RGB-D, graph-based SLAM** pipeline on a mobile robot.